Cooking with Mamma C

 Tips to prevent bitter tomato sauce

 • Start with good-tasting tomatoes, ideally the San Marzano variety, which is more sweet.
-Tuttorosso tomatoes (affiliate link) also work well.
+Tuttorosso tomatoes (affiliate link) also work well and so does the Giant Eagle brand.

 • Use regular olive oil, which has a mild flavor compared to extra-virgin olive oil.